plippe/blog/_posts/2019-03-01-scala-typeclasses.md

 }
 ```

 Implementations should be written in the companion object.
-They are defined as `implicits` to remove the need of explicitly calling them.
+They are defined as implicits to remove the need to explicitly call them.

 ```scala
 object Show {